 Community care services may include:

-We also tailor government-subsidised care packages to suit people requiring a higher level of in-home care.
 You will need to undergo an assessment with an Australian Government Aged Care Assessment Team (ACAT) to access these packages.

 Residential aged care